dribdat/awesome-hackathon/README.md

 - [Quill](https://github.com/techx/quill) - A registration system designed especially for large hackathons, maintained by HackMIT. `Node`
 - [VersusVirus-App](https://github.com/VersusVirus-Hackathons/VersusVirus-App) - For managing team building at large online hackathons, currently unmaintained. `Node`

-### Commercial Platforms
+### Commercial

-Established and startup commercial, non-open-source platforms for hackathons.
-Despite having a presence on GitHub, the core applications are closed-source projects, and are therefore marked with a lock icon (🔒).
+Despite having a presence on GitHub, the core applications these companies operate their service on are closed-source projects, and are therefore marked with a lock icon (🔒).

 - [Devfolio](https://github.com/devfolioco) 🔒 - Supporting India's 'largest and fastest growing community of builders'.
 - [Devpost](https://github.com/challengepost) 🔒 - A company whose customers market developer tools and jobs to the community.